MitchellBerend/docker-manager/README.md

 program.

 ## Configuration
 The program will use the current users ~/.ssh/config file to look for hostnames.
+This means if you run this program with `sudo docker-manager ps` it will check `/home/root/.ssh/config`.
 There is a regex flag in some of the commands that lets you filter on hostname by pattern.
 This is important if you have nodes that do not have docker installed on them.